This Week in Petroleum History, December 17 to December 23

 Ohio Oil (today’s Marathon Oil) had received a zoning variance permitting exploration within the city limits.
 The well launched another California drilling boom just a few years after the world-famous discovery at Signal Hill.

-In the 1960s, artist JoAnn Cowans painted scenes of the derricks in Venice and Marina del Rey before they were removed.
-In addition to limited edition prints, Cowans published a book of her artwork in 2009, Black Gold, the Artwork of JoAnn Cowans.
+In the 1960s, California artist JoAnn Cowans painted scenes of the historic steel derricks in Venice and Marina del Rey before they were removed.
+She published a book of her artwork in 2009, Black Gold, the Artwork of JoAnn Cowans.

 December 18, 1934 – Hunt Oil Company founded in Texas